natnaelmesfun/OOAD/README.md

-# OOAD
+# OOAD Project 1

 Names: Natnael Abraha, Chan Lee, and Joshua Barber

-When we're creating the Cat class it contains the "makeNoise()" method, which permits the Cat object to behave in maltipule ways.
+Assumption: For creating method for random behavior of cat, we interpreted it as behaving differently in random manner when same method is called.
+In our case, we created "makeNoise()" method, which permits the Cat object to behave in two different ways depending on the random number generated.